Equality of critical parameters for percolation of Gaussian free field level-sets

 By definition of good boxes, we have that $|\varphi_x-\varphi^0_x|\leq M$ for every $x\in \mathscr{S}$ (the parameter $L_0$ was fixed below \eqref{eq:F+H=good}).
 We now argue that conditionally on $\mathcal{F}$ (defined in \eqref{eq:sigma_F}), the level set $\{\varphi\geq h\}$ is simply an independent site percolation with certain inhomogeneous parameters $\mathbf{p}=(\mathbf{p}_x)_{x\in\Z^d}$.
 Indeed, for every $x\in\Z^d$ conditionally on $\mathcal{F}$ we know the precise value of $\varphi_x-\varphi^0_x$ and that $\varphi^0_x$ lies in a prescribed interval (depending only on the value of $\varphi_x-\varphi^0_x$ and on whether $x$ is in $\{\varphi\geq h+m\varepsilon\},~m=1,2$, or not).
 Since $\varphi^0$ is an i.i.d.~field, the claim follows.
 Furthermore, on $A$ we know that $\mathscr{C}$ is in $\{\varphi\geq h+\varepsilon\}$ and $|\varphi_x-\varphi^0_x|\leq M$ for every $x\in\mathscr{S}$, so we easily infer that

 where

 By these observations and Proposition~\ref{prop:ubiq}, we obtain

-where $\mathbf{P}_{\mathbf{p}}$ represents the independent site percolation with parameters $\mathbf{p}$, and $ {\rm Unique}(N)$ is the event that any two clusters in $B_{N}$ having diameter at least $N/10$ are connected to each other in $B_{2N}$.
-Thus, to complete the proof of \eqref{eq:propuniqtohbar1}, it is enough to show that
+where ${P}_{\mathbf{p}}$ represents the independent site percolation with parameters $\mathbf{p}$, and $ {\rm Unique}(N)$ is the event that any two clusters in $B_{N}$ having diameter at least $N/10$ are connected to each other in $B_{2N}$.
+Thus, to complete the proof of \eqref{eq:propuniqtohbar1}, it is enough to show that on the event $A$,